My woolly bugger fly box

 This is my favourite.
 I have absolute confidence in this fly and it’s my default point fly in fly fishing competitions.
 That of course doesn’t mean that I don’t fish other woolly buggers or woolly bugger variations with specific applications in particular fisheries but it does mean that if the buggers that should work (eg a Magoo in Purrumbete or a Tassi bugger in Arthurs lake) isn’t working then I will always give my brown bugger a swim.

 In recent years I have found that other than the traditional woolly bugger of around 50 mm in length there is also a demand for very small woolly buggers.
 In fact I would go as far as to say that in most of the fisheries that I haunt ‘mini woolly buggers’ of from 25 mm to 30 mm in length are often more effective than the larger versions on which they are based.
-I have narrowed down the mini woolly bugger selection that I carry to just brown, black and olive versions.
+I have narrowed down the mini woolly bugger selection that I carry to just brown, black, black with a red thread head and olive versions.

 I was introduced to this variation in the lead up to the 2002 Tasmanian One Fly which by chance I won.
 Whilst I was not comfortable enough to use this fly in that contest I have used it many times since to great effect.